 Complementary and Alternative Therapies

-A comprehensive treatment plan for MS may include a range of complementary and alternative therapies (CAM).
+A comprehensive treatment plan for MS may include a range of complementary and alternative medical therapies (CAM).
 Always work with a knowledgeable provider when seeking CAM therapies for the treatment of MS. Some CAM therapies may interfere with conventional treatments.
-Inform all of your health care providers about any CAM therapies you are considering.
+Inform all of your providers about any CAM therapies you are considering.

 Nutrition and Supplements